junxit/us-congress-bills-110/bill.md

 - **(b)** *Conflicts of interest disclosure* Section 9 of the Federal Advisory Committee Act (5 U.S.C.
 App.) is further amended by inserting after subsection (b) (as added by subsection (a)) the following:
   > - **(c)** *Conflicts of interest disclosure*
   >   - **(1)** The head of each agency shall ensure that no individual appointed to serve on an advisory committee that reports to the agency has a conflict of interest that is relevant to the functions to be performed by the advisory committee, unless the head of the agency determines that the conflict is unavoidable and that the need for the individual’s services outweighs the potential impacts of the conflict of interest.
 The head of each agency shall require that each individual the agency appoints or intends to appoint to serve on an advisory committee inform the agency official responsible for appointing the individual of any actual or potential conflict of interest the individual has that is relevant to the functions to be performed and that, for an individual appointed to serve on an advisory committee, the conflict is publicly disclosed as described in section 11.
-  >   - **(2)** The head of each agency shall ensure that each report of an advisory committee that reports to the agency is the result of the advisory committee’s independent judgment.
+  >   - **(2)** The head of each agency shall ensure that each report of an advisory committee that reports to the agency is the result of the advisory committee’s judgment, independent from the agency.
 Each advisory committee shall include in each report of the committee a statement describing the process used by the advisory committee in formulating the recommendations or conclusions contained in the report.

+- **(c)** *Regulations*
-- **(c)** *Regulations and guidance* Not later than 180 days after the date of the enactment of this Act, the Administrator of General Services, in consultation with the Director of the Office of Government Ethics, shall—
-  - **(1)** promulgate regulations defining conflict of interest and such other regulations as the Administrator finds necessary to carry out and ensure the enforcement of this section; and
+  - **(1)** *Regulations relating to conflicts of interest* Not later than 180 days after the date of the enactment of this Act, the Director of the Office of Government Ethics, in consultation with the Administrator of General Services, shall promulgate regulations defining conflict of interest and such other regulations as the Director finds necessary to carry out and ensure the enforcement of subsection (c) of section 9 of the Federal Advisory Committee Act, as added by this section.
-  - **(2)** issue guidance for agencies and advisory committees on procedures and best practices for ensuring that advisory committees provide independent advice and expertise.
+  - **(2)** *Regulations implementing FACA* Section 7(c) of the Federal Advisory Committee Act (5 U.S.C.
+App.) is amended by inserting after “(c)” the following: “The Administrator shall promulgate regulations as necessary to implement this Act.”.

 ## § 3.
 Preventing efforts to circumvent the Federal Advisory Committee Act and public disclosure

 - **(a)** *De facto members* Section 4 of the Federal Advisory Committee Act (5 U.S.C.
 App.) is amended by adding at the end the following:
   > - **(d)** *Treatment of individual as member* An individual who is not a full-time or permanent part-time officer or employee of the Federal Government shall be regarded as a member of a committee if the individual regularly attends and participates in committee meetings as if the individual were a member, even if the individual does not have the right to vote or veto the advice or recommendations of the advisory committee.

-- **(b)** *White House interagency advisory committees* Section 11 of the Federal Advisory Committee Act (5 U.S.C.
+- **(b)** *Interagency advisory committees* Section 11 of the Federal Advisory Committee Act (5 U.S.C.
 App.) is amended by adding at the end the following:
-  > - **(f)** *White House interagency advisory committees* Any communication between—
+  > - **(f)** *Interagency advisory committees*
+  >   - **(1)** Any communication between—
-  >   - **(1)** an interagency committee or task force established by the President or the Vice President or any member or staff acting on behalf of such an interagency committee or task force, and
+  >     - **(A)** an interagency advisory committee established by the President or the Vice President or any member or staff acting on behalf of such an interagency advisory committee, and
-  >   - **(2)** any person who is not an officer or employee of the Federal Government,
+  >     - **(B)** any person who is not an officer or employee of the Federal Government,
+  >   - **(2)** In this subsection, the term interagency advisory committee means any committee, board, commission, council, conference, panel, task force, or other similar group, or any subcommittee or other subgroup thereof, established in the interest of obtaining advice or recommendations for the President or the Vice President, that is composed wholly of full-time, or permanent part-time, officers or employees of the Federal Government and includes officers or employees of at least two separate Federal agencies but does not include an advisory committee as defined in section 3(2) of this Act.
+  >   - **(3)** This subsection is not intended to apply to cabinet meetings, the National Security Council, the Council of Economic Advisors, or any other permanent advisory body established by statute.

 - **(c)** *Subcommittees* Section 4 of the Federal Advisory Committee Act (5 U.S.C.
 App.) is amended by striking subsection (a) and inserting the following:
   > - **(a)** *Application* The provisions of this Act or of any rule, order, or regulation promulgated under this Act shall apply to each advisory committee, including any subcommittee or subgroup thereof, except to the extent that any Act of Congress establishing any such advisory committee specifically provides otherwise.
 Any subcommittee or subgroup that reports to a parent committee established under section 9(a) is not required to comply with section 9(e).
-In this subsection, the term “subgroup” includes any working group, task force, or other entity formed for the purpose of assisting the committee or any subcommittee of the committee in its work.
+In this subsection, the term subgroup includes any working group, task force, or other entity formed for the purpose of assisting the committee or any subcommittee of the committee in its work.

 - **(d)** *Committees created under contract* Section 3(2) of the Federal Advisory Committee Act (5 U.S.C.
 App.) is amended in the matter following subparagraph (C) by adding at the end the following: “An advisory committee is considered to be established by an agency, agencies, or the President, if it is formed, created, or organized under contract, other transactional authority, cooperative agreement, grant, or otherwise at the request or direction of, an agency, agencies, or the President.”.
 - **(e)** *Advisory committees containing special government employees* Section 4 of the Federal Advisory Committee Act (5 U.S.C.
 App.) is further amended by adding at the end the following new subsection: